Alex-SA1/Efficient-Study-Platform/README.md

 ------------

 #### Home Page

+The first page that you will see when you enter on website.
+Here you will find just a presentation text and two buttons for accessing the register and login page.

 ![home-page](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/home_page.png?raw=true)

-On this page you will find just some presentation text and two buttons for accessing the login and registration pages.

 ------------

 #### Registration Page

 ![registration-page](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/register_page.png?raw=true)

 Here you will find a registration form with the following field constraints (if the form is submitted with invalid data, you will be notified about it and the account won't be created):
 - Username: should be unique
 - Email: should be unique and valid
 - Verification Code: should be equal with the one received on email
 - Password: minimum 8 characters, not too similar to username and email, not a common password, not entirely numeric